dongdongye96/doctorai/README.md

           args: ['--no-sandbox', '--disable-setuid-sandbox']
         });
 ```
-tips:If you didn't install Chrome, you can find this path 'usr/.cache/puppeteer', then replace it by yours.
+tips:If you didn't install Chrome, you can find it at this path 'usr/.cache/puppeteer', then replace it by yours.

 2.Start the plugin with the following command:
 ```bash